-Malala wears sequinned head-scarf dress to Oscars
+Malala lauded for ‘perfect’ response to Jimmy Kimmel Oscars gag

 The Pakistani-born Nobel Peace Prize laureate is attending the Oscars as an executive producer of Stranger at the Gate, a nominee for Best Documentary Short Film.

-Ms Yousafzai was dressed in a glittering floor-length Ralph Lauren silver-sequinned gown with an incorporated head scarf.
+Ms Yousafzai, popularly known by her first name, was dressed in a glittering floor-length Ralph Lauren silver-sequinned gown with an incorporated head scarf.
+She also wore an emerald flower ring from Santi Jewels.

+Malala was lauded for a “classy and perfect” response to a gag by Oscars host Jimmy Kimmel midway through the evening in which he pretended to ask questions from members of the public.

+“As the youngest Nobel Prize winner in history,” Kimmel asked, “I was wondering, do you think Harry Styles spit on Chris Pine?”

+Twitter users praised the moment calling it a “mic drop” moment, while others were unimpressed with the use of a Nobel Peace Prize winner to set up an “unfunny” joke.

+“Ok but did @jimmykimmel seriously just ask @Malala about Harry Styles spitting on Chris Pine? 🤦🏻♀️ Her answer was so classy and perfect,” wrote one person.

-Speaking to ABC, Ms Yousafzai said she was determined to enjoy the evening and was rooting for Austin Butler and Michelle Yeoh, as well as looking forward to seeing Rihanna perform.
+Speaking to ABC earlier in the evening, Ms Yousafzai said she was determined to enjoy the night and was rooting for Austin Butler and Michelle Yeoh, as well as looking forward to seeing Rihanna perform.

 Stranger at the Gate is the dramatic story of a former US Marine planning a terrorist attack on a mosque in Muncie, Indiana.